 The Fund has participated in the New Arrangements to Borrow (NAB), a standby credit facility provided to the International Monetary Fund (IMF) for the purpose of managing instability in the international monetary system.
 The facility is subject to periodic review and renewal.
-As at 31 December 2023, the Fund had an undertaking under the NAB to lend foreign currencies to the IMF up to HK\$7,136 million equivalent (2022: HK\$7,086 million equivalent), in the form of a loan bearing prevailing market interest rates.
-The outstanding principal due from the IMF under the NAB amounted to HK\$7 million equivalent (2022: HK\$34 million equivalent) (note 15).
+As at 31 December 2024, the Fund had an undertaking under the NAB to lend foreign currencies to the IMF up to HK\$6,877 million equivalent (2023: HK\$7,136 million equivalent), in the form of a loan bearing prevailing market interest rates.
+There was no outstanding principal due from the IMF under the NAB (2023: HK\$7 million equivalent) (note 15).